-All these characteristics mean that you will be able to use standard off the shelf software to interact with Ingenico ePayments.
-To make the integration even easier, Ingenico ePayments also has SDKs that wrap both the complete Server API as well as the complete Client API.
+All these characteristics mean that you will be able to use standard off the shelf software to interact with Worldline.
+To make the integration even easier, Worldline also has SDKs that wrap both the complete Server API as well as the complete Client API.

 To help you get started the below documentation is richly annotated with ready to be used code examples for each of the SDKs as well as JSON examples.
 These examples can be used against our sandbox.
 If you haven’t already, please create an account now.

 We offer two RESTful APIs: A server API which is used for your server-to-server integration and a client API which is used by clients like desktops, laptops, mobile phones and other internet connected devices.
 The Client API will be consumed on the devices of your clients and supports less functionality as this device will not be under your full control.
 This API is designed to drive your UI to enabale you to collect the right information and safely encrypt it already on the client device.

 The server API enables merchants to access the GlobalCollect platform functionality such as doing payments, starting hosted checkouts, creating tokens, and much more.
 All these calls require the caller to have a secret API key that merchants can look up in their Configuration Center account.

 The client API enables clients such as mobile phones, browsers, and apps to access the hosted data on the GlobalCollect platform such as detailed information about the available payment products, profile management, and public keys used for encrypting sensitive data.
 These calls require a session id that the merchant can create using the server API.

 Multiple processing platforms

 Worldline Connect provides access to multiple Worldline processing platforms through one integration.
 Currently two platforms are supported:

 - Worldline’s Ogone Payment Platform (currently available in closed beta)

 - Worldline’s Global Collect Payment Platform